Introduction

 This command will prompt you to select an amp from the list of available amps.
 After selecting the amp name, it will prompt you to enter the arguments for the amp.
 Upon pressing enter, the amp will be executed.

-The prompt undertands the following prompt queries once an amp has been selected:
+The prompt understands the following prompt queries once an amp has been selected:

 h